-The Conservation Congress provides both delegates and the community a formal process to propose and advocate for actions that can be taken by the McHenry County Conservation District to protect and conserve our natural resources, and provide compatible education and recreational opportunities on public lands in McHenry County.
+McHenry County Conservation District hosted the 4th Conservation Congress of McHenry County on April 6, 2022.
+The Conservation Congress provided both delegates and members of the community a formal process to propose and advocate for actions that can be taken by the McHenry County Conservation District to protect and conserve our natural resources, as well as provide compatible education and recreational opportunities on public lands in McHenry County.

 Congressional Conversation No. 1

 Reciprocity: Returning the Gift — A Conservationist’s Continuum